 For more information about complications of chickenpox, see our Bupa topic page.

-I really hope my tips on what helped Maggie during her chickenpox will help you!
+I really hope my tips on how to care for your child with chickenpox will help you.
 Chickenpox is almost inevitable if you have children, and although it isn’t always very nice for them, it’s usually harmless and spots will clear up within a week.
 But always contact your GP or seek urgent advice if you’re at all worried about your child.

 Here at Bupa we understand how important your family is.
 So with our family health insurance you can rest assured knowing that eligible treatment and support is available for your loved ones when you need it.